Leave site Skip to content

 • the other D lock through the back wheel and seat tube

-Securing both locks to the cycle stand can slow down thieves and make your bike less of a target.
+Secure both locks to the cycle stand.
+This will slow down thieves and make your bike less of a target.

 You could also consider: